 Study design

-endTB is a randomized, controlled, Phase III clinical trial testing five new, all oral, 9-month regimens compared to the current standard of care.
+endTB was a randomized, controlled, Phase III clinical trial testing five new, all oral, 9-month regimens compared to the current standard of care.
 Randomization was outcome-adapted, rather than fixed.
 This means that the probability of being randomized to regimens changed as the outcomes were reported: more patients were assigned to regimens that were producing better outcomes.
 A summary of the study protocol has been published and is publicly available here.

 Study treatment regimens